The effective management of risk is integral to delivering our strategy

 The Group aims to include transfer restriction/change of control clauses into its new royalty agreements to help ensure its exposure continues to be to trusted counterparties underpinned by strong ESG principles.

-The Group is actively expanding and diversifying its portfolio of royalties and streams to ensure that it has a well-balanced source of income.
+The Group is actively expanding and diversifying its portfolio of royalties and streams, as demonstrated by the Mimbula copper stream acquisition subsequent to year end, to ensure that it has a well-balanced and diversified source of income to reduce reliance on any one operation, operator, commodity or jurisdiction.

 Commentary

-As income from the Kestrel royalty begins to wind down over the next 2 – 3 years, the Group’s income profile and financing capacity becomes more reliant on the successful ramp-up of operations at Voisey’s Bay and the development of the Santo Domingo, West Musgrave and Piauí projects.
-As a result, the Group’s operator dependence and concentration risk is increasing.
+As income from the Kestrel royalty winds down over the next two years, the Group’s income profile and financing capacity become more reliant on the successful ramp-up of operations at Voisey’s Bay and the development stage projects (Santo Domingo, Phalaborwa, Piaui and West Musgrave) over which the Group holds royalties commencing commercial production.

 Geopolitical events and tensions have the potential to negatively impact our business.